jiaohehu/NPreview/DOC-latex.md

       Needed to use color such as \xcolor{...}

     \usepackage[export]{adjustbox}
-      For \resizebox command that is used for typesetting verb block.
+      For \resizebox command that is used for typesetting VERB block.

+    \usepackage{float}
+      For defining customized floats.

 # Setting the relative font size

 Font sizes can be set for the following contents:

-  code: "fscode"
-  listing: "fslisting"
-  tabular: "fstabular"
+  %!LATEX.fscode = small
+  %!LATEX.fstabular = small
+  %!LATEX.fslisting = footnotesize
+  %!LATEX.fssubcaption = footnotesize

 The first one is used the SAMP block when its style is not set to 1 or 2.
-The second one is used for listing contents.
+The second one is used for tabular entries.
+This will influence the text of TABB, TABR, and LONG blocks.
-The third one is used for tabular entries, which includes all contents of TABR, TABB, and LONG contents.
+The third one is used for text in a VERB blocks, including the line number.
+The last one is for captions and subcaptions.

-These options must only be used to specify a "relative font size".
-The only valid relative font sizes are the following:
+Subcaptions are the text underneath each image in a PICT block.

+The values to be placed after the option is one of the following values that expresses the font size relative to the current document font.
+Note that these entries corresponding closely with the font size switches of LATEX, but without the leading backslash.

      size            factor
      ----------------------------